 Kyle Ott is Pennsylvania based game designer and creative.
 Known for making games with off the wall themes and experimental ideas.
 His game Happy Cactus is forthcoming from Duck Yeah Games.
 For all game related inquiries he can be contacted at @ott_kyle on Twitter or at email@example.com.
 Kyle also runs Desks and Dorks Instagram!

 Riley is a board game novice, with some experience on the Podcasting end (Groupcast, even made it onto Rooster Teeth's AHWU 134!).
 Prior to starting Desks and Dorks, he has only While new to the board game end of things, crazy ideas are kind of his thing.
+He was featured in Issue #12 of Tabletop Spirit, where he wrote about his leap into the industry.
 He runs the Twitter page, Facebook, and Email, as well as all of the backend stuff on the Website and Streaming Platforms!

 Desks and Dorks Review Policy